Achillea millefolium: Distribution and habitat

 The plant grows from sea level to 3500 m in elevation.
 Common yarrow is frequently found in the mildly disturbed soil of grasslands and open forests.
 Active growth occurs in the spring.

 In North America, both native and introduced genotypes, and both diploid and polyploid plants are found.
 It is found in every habitat throughout California except the Colorado and Mojave Deserts.
-Common yarrow produces an average yield of 43000 /acre, with a total dry weight of 10500 lb/acre.

 It has been introduced as a feed for livestock in New Zealand and Australia, where it is a common weed of both wet and dry areas, such as roadsides, meadows, fields and coastal places.